 - To enhance reattachment of the gums back to the tooth root

 - Gum contouring — Gum contouring with traditional methods formerly involved a fairly difficult recovery.
-Not so when Dr. Siegelman or Dr. Currier use our diode laser.
+Not so when Dr. Siegelman or Dr. Ng use our diode laser.
 Lasers are excellent for addressing gummy smiles, creating a more symmetrical gumline, and for preparing the gumline when readying a tooth for a crown.

 - Other soft tissue uses — From exposing unerupted permanent teeth in children to frenectomies, from removing tissue from partially exposed wisdom teeth to treating canker sores and other lesions, we keep expanding our soft-tissue laser uses.